JoshuaTGWibowo/3D-Slicing/README.md

 - Computes a steady-phase convex meniscus using the supplied physics parameters (surface tension, density, gravity, print-head geometry, Bézier control coefficients).
-- Voxelises the mesh and generates a sequence of BMP frames that follow the curved meniscus for each pitch increment.
+- Intersects the mesh geometry with each convex slicing plane to obtain high-fidelity polygonal cross-sections and rasterises them with anti-aliasing at 4K resolution.

 - Writes metadata describing the slicing run (pitch, voxel size, meniscus control points and scaling).